- 1 The Lord’s Day

 after the Sabbath, as it began to “shine on” (ἐπιφωσκούσῃ) toward the next day of the week, Mary Magdelene and the other Mary came to look at the grave, and behold there was a great earthquake, for the Angel of the Lord descended from heaven and came and rolled away the stone.

 Jewish days end at sunset.
 This is when a new day “dawns.”
-The sunset is described by the Greek word, epiphóskó (ἐπιφώσκω) “shine on,” and is only otherwise used in our Bibles in Luke 23:54, describes the evening when Jesus died, saying, “it was the preparation day, and the Sabbath was (ἐπέφωσκεν) ‘shining on’ about to begin.”
-The same word is used two times in the so-called Gospel of Peter.
-Verse 5 says, “we would have buried Him, since indeed the Sabbath is (επιφωσκαι) “shining on.”
-For in the Law it has been written: The sun is not to set on one put to death.”
+The sunset in Matthew is described by an obscure Greek word, epiphóskó (ἐπιφώσκω) “shine on.”
+This word is only otherwise used in our Bibles in Luke 23:54, to describe the evening when Jesus died, “it was the preparation day, and the Sabbath was (ἐπέφωσκεν) ‘shining on’ about to begin.”
+In the late 19th Century, we discovered a copy of the so-called Gospel of Peter, originally written in the second century.
+It used the same same word (ἐπέφωσκεν) ‘shining on,’ to clearly describe the sundown when Jesus was buried, and rose again.

-The Gospel of Mark tells us that the two Mary’s went to the tomb, while it was “very early (“πρωῒ)” (Mark 16:2).
-Early is described by the Greek word prói (“πρωῒ).
-This is the same word used in John 20:1, “Mary and Martha went to the tomb, (“πρωί), early, while it was still dark, and they saw the stone already taken away from the tomb.”
+The Gospel of Mark tells us that the two Marys went to the tomb, while it was “very early (“πρωῒ)” (Mark 16:2).
+Early is described by the Greek word prói (“πρωῒ), and is used in John 20:1, “Mary and Martha went to the tomb, (“πρωί), early, while it was still dark, and they saw the stone already taken away from the tomb.”

-In summary, the narrative of the Four Gospels is this: at sundown on Saturday evening, the two Marys went to the tomb when the stone was rolled away, and Jesus had risen.
+To summarize the Gospels: at sundown on Saturday evening, the two Marys went to the tomb when the stone was rolled away, and Jesus had risen.
 Mark said that this was “very early,” on the first day of the week.
 Later, while it was still “early,” still dark, Mary and Martha went to the tomb.
-And finally “at dawn,” “the women who had come with Him out of Galilee” went to the tomb, as described in Luke 24:1.
+And finally “at dawn,” (ὄρθρου) “the women who had come with Him out of Galilee” went to the tomb, as described in Luke 24:1.

 The True History of Sunday

-Socrates Scholasticus, in his fifth Century Church History, said that ALL churches in the world observed communion on the Sabbath day, “yet the Christians of Alexandria and at Rome, on account of some ancient tradition, have ceased to do this.”1 Even the Churches of Alexandria and Rome originally observed communion on the Sabbath day.
-But, in the Second Century, the Church at Alexandria, and some other Egyptian churches followed the practice of communion on Saturday night instructed by the Epistle of Barnabas.
+Socrates Scholasticus, in his fifth Century Church History, said that ALL churches in the world observed communion on the Sabbath day, “yet the Christians of Alexandria and at Rome, on account of some ancient tradition, have ceased to do this.”1 According to Socrates, even the Churches of Alexandria and Rome originally observed communion on the Sabbath day.

-In 150 AD, Justin Martyr was living in Rome, and wrote his First Apology to the Emperor, saying,
+In 150 AD, Justin Martyr was living in Rome and wrote to the Emperor, saying,

 Sunday is the day on which we all hold our common assembly, because it is the first day on which God, having wrought a change in the darkness and matter, made the world; and Jesus Christ our Saviour on the same day rose from the dead.